Minimal Bounded Speedups of Toeplitz Flows: Preliminaries

-Note that by assuming the properties in Remark~\ref{Remark: KR levels} hold, we guarantee that any two floors in different columns with the same height below the $\max p(x)$ floor will have the same labeling.
+Note that by assuming the properties in Remark~\ref{Remark: KR levels} hold, we guarantee that any two floors in different columns { which are the same number of floors from the bottom and} below the $\max p(x)$ floor will have the same labeling.
 Suppose that $F$ is the maximal floor in $A_i^k$ that is labeled $l$; then for all $x,y\in F$, the label of the floor containing $S(x)$ is the same as the label of the floor containing $S(y)$.
 Hence, for $k$ large enough so that the properties in Remark~\ref{Remark: KR levels} hold, define $\pi_i^{(k)}(l)$ to be the label of the floor containing $S(x)$ for all $x$ in the floor of maximal height in $A_i^k$ labeled $l$.